Mastering Urban Agriculture:

 October 15, 2016

 This class will cover several exciting yet essential garden skills.
 Participants will learn how to make more of their favorite plants in a propagation workshop.
 Propagation is a great classroom activity, plants can be sold for garden fundraisers and it is fun and easy to do.
 The class will also cover basic irrigation to help keep your garden watered over school breaks or fitting a busy schedule.
 Waterwise, drought friendly strategies will also be discussed.
 Finally participants will learn ways to deal with common garden pests in ways that are kid friendly and environmentally sensitive.

 Learn how a school garden can enliven math and science lessons.
 From simple arithmetic to statistics, from observation to experimentation, there are numerous lessons that rely on the garden.
 Review curricula and discuss their application to your classroom as well as practicing a few in the garden.

-Seed saving and seed study are the perfect way to end the school year.
+Seed saving is a perfect way to end the school year.
 Your winter and spring crops should be going to seed so gathering them up gives everyone something to look forward to: planting home-grown seeds in the fall!
-Math, science, and language arts are all tied in to this sustainable practice.
+Saving seeds is also a great way to save money on garden expenses.
+Seed saving is a time honored practice and means of preserving both genetic and cultural diversity.
+Participants will learn a little bit about plant genetics and some simple methods for cleaning and storing seeds for future planting.
+We’ll discuss the easiest plants to save seeds from and how to use this in the classroom.
+Math, science, social studies and language arts are all tied in to this sustainable practice.